- Develop your capacity to solve real-life management problems

 Project Management at Winchester equips you with technical and interpersonal skills in both tactical and strategic approaches to portfolio, programme and project management.
 It also provides opportunities for you to acquire the attributes, skills and knowledge to work as effective and professional project managers to ensure you get the best out of your project teams.
 You discuss and debate ideas and practices, considering how they fit into your professional experience in the workplace.

 You consider and develop practical approaches to project management, exploring and practicing traditional and contemporary approaches to the profession.
-Study core modules including Principles of Programme, Portfolio, and Project Management, Project Life Cycle Planning, Control and Reporting, Leadership in Organisations and Research Methods in Business.
-Then choose from the optional modules: Business Consulting, Enterprise and Small Business Management, and Sustainable Innovation Management.
-You also complete a final dissertation project.
+Study core modules including Fundamentals of Project Management, Project Management Tools and Applications, Advanced Project and Programme Management, Principles of Responsible Management as well as Research Methods in Business.
+Then choose from the optional modules: Business Consulting, Leadership in Organizations, and Sustainable Innovation Management.
+You also complete a final dissertation or a consultancy project.

 ABOUT THIS COURSE

 A focus of the programme is the development of the students' capacity to apply the necessary skills to solve real-life problems in management environments.
 A wide range of teaching and learning methods are adopted including student-led discussions, lectures and debates, presentations, workshops involving a range of active learning activities, independent study, web-based activities and a series of guest speakers throughout each semester.